dadigavasavipriya/ResourceHub/Web Development/README.md

 <h4>Creating Web Applications with Ruby on Rails</h4>

 >Ruby on Rails is a server-side web application framework written in Ruby under the MIT License.
 Rails is a Model–View–Controller (MVC) framework.
 It provides default structures for a database, a web service, and web pages.
 In essence, Ruby on Rails is a full-stack framework for web development.
-Ruby: The programming language used.
-Rails: The web application framework.
-SQLite/MySQL/PostgreSQL: Common databases used with Rails.
+Ruby-The programming language used , Rails-The web application framework , SQLite/MySQL/PostgreSQL- Common databases used with Rails , JavaScript-For front-end interactions.
-JavaScript: For front-end interactions.

 <table width="100%">
       <tr>